-No matter how well you have designed, developed, and deployed the CSMS; it is destined to fail unless the underlying safety culture expresses real management commitment, tough-caring leadership, and genuine employee involvement.
-This module will briefly explore some of the effective strategies for improving the safety culture through leadership, commitment and employee involvement in worksite safety.
+In this course we will first discuss the necessity of building a firm foundation for a world-class CSMS.
+No matter how well you may have developed and deployed the CSMS; it is destined to fail unless the underlying foundation is an effective safety culture that expresses real management commitment, tough-caring leadership, and genuine employee involvement.
+This module will explore some of the important considerations to do that.

-There is no single definition of "a safety culture".
-The term first arose after the investigation of the Chernobyl nuclear disaster in 1986 which led to safety culture being defined as "an organizational atmosphere where safety and health is understood to be, and is accepted as, the number one priority".
-However, as we'll learn, safety should not be considered a "priority," but rather a "value."
+The traditional definition of "safety culture" in an organization is, "an organizational atmosphere where safety and health is understood to be, and is accepted as, the number one priority."
+However, as we'll learn, to be most effective, safety should not be considered a "priority," but rather a "core value."
 So we still need to ask: "What is a safety culture?"

 OSHA defines culture as "a combination of an organization's, attitudes, behaviors, beliefs, values, ways of doing things, and other shared characteristics of a particular group of people."

-A strong safety and health culture is the result of:
+A strong safety culture is the result of:

-Tough-controlling leadership: Managers are tough on safety to control losses.
+Managers are tough on safety to control production.
 They have high standards for behavior and performance, and they control all aspects of work to ensure compliance.
-This leadership model is most frequently exhibited in the "traditional" management model.
-As employers gain greater understanding, attitudes and strategies to fulfill their legal and fiscal obligations improve.
-They become more effective in designing safety management systems that successfully reduce injuries and illnesses, thereby cutting production costs.
-Leaders displaying this leadership model believe tight control is necessary to achieve numerical goals.
+This is most often considered the "traditional" approach to safety leadership.
+Leaders using this approach may be more successful, but employees usually do not perceive them as real leaders.
+Managers believe tight control is necessary to achieve production goals.
 Communication is typically top-down and information is used to control.
-A safety "director" is usually appointed to act as a safety cop: responsible for controlling the safety function.
+Unfortunately, a safety manager is typically hired to act as a safety "cop" rather than an internal consultant.

 You can find out more about tough-caring and other leadership models in Course 700.